joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 [preload](https://github.com/motdotla/dotenv#preload) option so that goes in the npm scripts too.

-We need only two settings for now:
+We need only two values for now:

 - `SOURCE_DIR` --- where the content is
 - `BUILD_DIR` --- where to put the content once compiled